vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ### Electronics stuff

-- [ ] Dispose of old cellphone, its swollen original battery, and its probably-not-well-functioning replacement battery
+- [ ] Targeting for Q3 2024: Dispose of old cellphone, its swollen original battery, and its probably-not-well-functioning replacement battery

 ### Health stuff

-- [ ] 2024-01-12: COVID-19 vaccine booster shot
-- [ ] Targeting for mid-to-late 2024: Get next round of blood tests done
+- [ ] Targeting for Q3 2024: Get next round of blood tests done

 ### House stuff